When I was a kid my mother was against school uniforms.

 Sigh.
 To those Americans who feel that football players who kneel during the National Anthem disrespect the troops or the country or the flag, you are hopelessly confused, and that’s understandable.
 When you’ve been made to focus so much–almost exclusively, even–on the symbols that (supposedly) represent the grand ideals of America, rather than on the ideals themselves, of course you’re going to lose track of what those symbols are symbols of.
 Continue reading

-Posted in Government, Police, Politics, Slavery, Society, Sports, Television, Violence
+Posted in Government, Police, Slavery, Society, Sports, Television, US Politics, Violence

 Since today’s writing prompt is “Educate“, I’m going to cheat and shamelessly repost my one but last post, so it gets more readers.
 Here goes: